Chevince16/3-Column-preview-card-component/README.md

 # 3-Column-preview-card-component
-This is a solution to the 3-column-preview-card-component on FrontEnd Mentor.
+This is a solution to the 3-column-preview-card-component challenge on FrontEnd Mentor.